ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-angular/mock-ui.md

 Our app looks good when viewed at a phone resolution, but if we modify Chrome to emulate some other form factor such as an iPad or iPad Pro, then it looks a little weird.
 The Cards are huge.
 It would be better if we could:

-1. show a single list on a phone
+1. Show a single list on a phone.
-1. show two columns of tea cards side by side on an iPad
+1. Show two columns of tea cards side by side on an iPad.
-1. expand the columns to four on even wider screens, such as an iPad in landscape mode or our desktop
+1. Expand the columns to four on even wider screens, such as an iPad in landscape mode or our desktop.

 Enter the <a href="https://ionicframework.com/docs/layout/grid" target="_blank">responsive grid</a>.
 By default, the responsive grid shows rows of 12 columns each.
-However, we want to show at most rows of four columns.
-Luckily, there are some simple mechanisms in place that will allow us to do that, but first let's message our data a little.
+However, we want to show at most four columns per row.
+Luckily, there are some simple mechanisms in place that will allow us to do that, but first let's massage our data a little.

 We currently have a list of X number of teas (currently 7, but once we start getting data from a backend service it could really be any number).
 Let's begin by breaking that up into a matrix with a maximum of 4 teas in each row.
 That means we will have two rows, the first with four columns and the second with three.